What is the MSE Case Competition?

 Who can apply

-The MSECase Competition will be open to multidisciplinary teams that must contain either 4 or 5 students who are enrolled in either the Masters of Engineering, Master of Information Systems, Master of Information Technology or Masters of Energy Systems.
+The competition is open to multidisciplinary teams that must contain 4 or 5 students who are enrolled in any of these courses:

 This year’s case study topic will be engineering focused.
 All teams will benefit from have a broad range of disciplines represented in their team.
 Students undertaking degrees other than a Master of Engineering are encouraged to have students undertaking an engineering degree within their team.